A. J. Foyt

-Anthony Joseph Foyt Jr. (born January 16, 1935) is an American retired auto racing driver who has raced in numerous genres of motorsports.
-His open wheel racing includes United States Automobile Club Champ cars, sprint cars, and midget cars.
+Anthony Joseph Foyt Jr. (born January 16, 1935) is an American former racing driver who competed in numerous disciplines of motorsport.
+He is best known for his open wheel racing career, and for becoming the first four-time winner of the Indianapolis 500.
+He holds the most American National Championship titles in history, winning seven.

+Foyt competed in United States Automobile Club (USAC) Championship cars, sprint cars and midget cars.
 He raced stock cars in NASCAR and USAC.
 He won several major sports car racing events.
-He holds the USAC career wins record with 159 victories, and the American championship racing career wins record with 67.
+He holds the USAC career wins record with 159 victories, and the Indy car racing career wins record with 67.

-He is the only driver to win the Indianapolis 500 (which he won four times—1961, 1964, 1967 and 1977), the Daytona 500, the 24 Hours of Daytona, and the 24 Hours of Le Mans.
-Foyt won the International Race of Champions all-star racing series in 1976 and 1977.
-In the NASCAR stock car circuit, he won the 1964 Firecracker 400 and the 1972 Daytona 500.
-Foyt survived three major crashes that caused serious injuries, and narrowly escaped a fourth.
-Foyt's success has led to induction in numerous motorsports halls of fame.
+Foyt is the only driver to have won the Indianapolis 500, the 24 Hours of Le Mans, the Daytona 500, and the 24 Hours of Daytona.
+In the NASCAR stock car circuit, Foyt won seven times, including the 1964 Firecracker 400 and the 1972 Daytona 500.
+He survived three major crashes that caused serious injuries and narrowly escaped a fourth.
+Foyt's success has led to induction into numerous motorsports halls of fame.

 In the mid-1960s, Foyt became a team owner, fielding cars for himself and other drivers.
-Since retiring from active race driving, he has owned A. J. Foyt Enterprises, which has fielded teams in the CART, IRL, and NASCAR.
+Since retiring from active race driving, he has owned A. J. Foyt Enterprises, which has fielded teams in CART, the IndyCar Series, and NASCAR.